jschomay/httpacman/notes.md

 ---------------------------------------------------------

 - use 'gameState:[event]' events to trigger info messages based on levels/state

-- deal with situation when there's no links on a page

 - make tab title and favicon be hyperlink harry instead of random site's